Birthdate: Sep 9, 1983

 Zoe Kazan was cast in the Oscar-nominated version of Richard Yates’ classic modern novel, Revolutionary Road (2008), opposite Leonardo DiCaprio, Kate Winslet, Michael Shannon, Kathryn Hahn, and Kathy Bates under Sam Mendes’ direction, and grossing over double its expenses for a total of $76 million worldwide.

-Zoe Kazan delivered an exquisite performance in indie filmmaker Bradley Rust Gray’s fine film, The Exploding Girl (2009), premiering at the Berlin Film Festival, followed by a small supporting role in writer-director Rebecca Miller’s film adaptation of her own novel, The Private Lives of Pippa Lee (2009), starring Robin Wright, Alan Arkin, Maria Bello, Monica Bellucci, Blake Lively, Julianne Moore, Keanu Reeves, Winona Ryder, and Shirley Knight.
+Zoe Kazan delivered an exquisite performance in indie filmmaker Bradley Rust Gray’s fine film, The Exploding Girl (2009), premiering at the Berlin Film Festival, followed by a small supporting role in writer-director Rebecca Miller’s film adaptation of her novel, The Private Lives of Pippa Lee (2009), starring Robin Wright, Alan Arkin, Maria Bello, Monica Bellucci, Blake Lively, Julianne Moore, Keanu Reeves, Winona Ryder, and Shirley Knight.

 Zoe Kazan co-starred in writer-director Josh Radnor’s indie comedy-drama, Happythankyoumoreplease (2011), winning the audience award at the Sundance Film Festival.
 Zoe Kazan then joined the great American filmmaker Kelly Reichardt and the cast of her Oregon Trail Western, Meek’s Cutoff (2010), including Michelle Williams, Paul Dano, Bruce Greenwood, Shirley Henderson, and Will Patton, premiering at the Venice Film Festival.